Column Twisted Reed-Solomon Codes as MDS Codes: Introduction

-For TGRS codes with single-twist, based on $(t, h) = (1, 0)$, Beelen et al. gave the necessary and sufficient conditions for TGRS codes to be MDS codes, and concluded that their code length satisfies $n \leq \frac{q + 1}{2}$(\cite{BT2017}).
-Zhang et al. investigated the case of TGRS codes when $(t, h) = (q - k - 1, k - 1)$ and provided necessary and sufficient condition for it to be a self-dual code(\cite{ZA2022}).
-Subsequently, Huang et al. and Sui et al. characterized a sufficient and necessary condition that a TGRS code is MDS for any position pair $(t,h)$ in \cite{HM2023},\cite{HM2021},\cite{SJM2022}.
-For the condition under which a TGRS code with multi-twists is MDS, Sui et al. characterized a sufficient and necessary condition that a TGRS code constructed by adding two polynomials both of which contain no more than two monomials to each code polynomial(\cite{SM2022}).
-Gu et al. provided a sufficient and necessary condition for $l$-twist TGRS codes constructed by adding $l$ special monomials to each code polynomial(\cite{GO2024}).
-The construction in \cite{SM2024} is similar to \cite{GO2024} approach, differing in that \cite{GO2024} adding $l$ arbitrary monomials to each code polynomial(\cite{SM2024}).
+For TGRS codes with single-twist, based on $(t, h) = (1, 0)$, Beelen et al. gave the necessary and sufficient conditions for TGRS codes to be MDS codes, and concluded that their code length satisfies $n \leq \frac{q + 1}{2}$(\!\cite{BT2017}).
+Zhang et al. investigated the case of TGRS codes when $(t, h) = (q - k - 1, k - 1)$ and provided the necessary and sufficient conditions for them to be self-dual (\!\!\cite{ZA2022}).
+Subsequently, Huang et al. and Sui et al. characterized the necessary and sufficient condition that a TGRS code is MDS for any position pair $(t,h)$ in \cite{HM2023},\cite{HM2021},\cite{SJM2022}.
+For the condition under which a TGRS code with multi-twists is MDS, Sui et al. characterized the necessary and sufficient conditions for a TGRS code constructed by adding two polynomials both of which contain no more than two monomials to each code polynomial(\!\!\cite{SM2022}).
+Gu et al. provided the necessary and sufficient condition for $l$-twist TGRS codes constructed by adding $l$ special monomials to each code polynomial(\!\!\cite{GO2024}).
+The construction in \cite{SM2024} is similar to the approach in \cite{GO2024}, differing in that \cite{GO2024} adds $l$ arbitrary monomials to each code polynomial.
 In the aforementioned studies, the components of hooks in TGRS codes were all unequal.
-Subsequently in \cite{CA2024}, Zhu and Liao established necessary and sufficient conditions for TGRS codes to be MDS codes when $\boldsymbol{t} = (1, 2)$ and $\boldsymbol{h} = (k-2, k-2)$.
+Subsequently in \cite{CA2024}, Zhu and Liao established the necessary and sufficient conditions for TGRS codes to be MDS when $\boldsymbol{t} = (1, 2)$ and $\boldsymbol{h} = (k-2, k-2)$.
 TGRS code for arbitrary position pairs of $(t,h)$ is called an arbitrary twists Reed-Solomon(A-TGRS) code.
-Building upon this foundation, Zhao et al. established necessary and sufficient conditions for A-TGRS codes to be MDS in the general case, which essentially encompasses all previously studied special cases(\cite{ZR2025}).
+Building upon this foundation, Zhao et al. established the necessary and sufficient conditions for A-TGRS codes to be MDS in more general case, which essentially encompasses all previously studied special cases(\!\!\cite{ZR2025}).
 In summary, their studies exclusively focused on row transformations of the generator matrix of GRS codes.
 Consequently, all these codes could only achieve code length $n \leq \frac{q+1}{2}$.
 This limitation motivated our investigation into column transformation of GRS generator matrix.
-Unlike previous approaches, these non Reed-Solomon type MDS codes in our construction can attain maximum code length of $\frac{q+3}{2}$.
+Unlike previous approaches, these non Reed-Solomon type MDS codes in our construction can attain a maximum code length of $\frac{q+3}{2}$.